fellesverkstedet/fabricatable-machines/hobo-large-format-cnc/README.md

 ### Status

-*No longer developed, not reccomend for reproduction.
-See [Humphrey](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/humphrey-large-format-cnc/README.md) for current reccomended large format machine*
+*No longer developed, not reccomended for reproduction.
+See [Humphrey](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/humphrey-large-format-cnc/README.md) for our current reccomended large format machine.*

 ### Design wins